 TEMPLE GOLD

-Designed for interiors that seek ritual without performance — and depth without excess.
+Designed for interiors that seek depth and atmosphere—without compromising usability.

 How It Lives in Space